 When a student desires to be absent for reasons not given under Section 5.503, he/she may make a prior request of the school Principal by bringing a written request from his/her parent or guardian.
 The Principal reserves the right not to excuse a requested absence if a student has more than five (5) absences.
+Based on a student's attendance history, the Principal reserves the right to refuse requested absences.

 - A. Pre-arranged absence requests must be made at least five (5) days prior to the date of the absence except in case of an emergency. - B. Students shall make pre-arrangements for their school work to be done and it will be due the day the student returns to school.
-Work done in the pre-arranged time allotted will be given full credit. - C. Pre-arranged absences will not prevent a student from being subject to 5.5024 AbsenteeismRequiring Semester Exam
+Work done in the pre-arranged time allotted will be given full credit. - Pre-arranged absences will not prevent a student from being subject to 5.5024 Absenteeism Requiring Semester Exam